-- IG2.11 (SORP 99) Provision shall be made at the reporting date for all claims handling expenses to cover the anticipated future costs of negotiating and settling claims which have been incurred, whether reported or not, up to the reporting date.
-Separate provisions shall be assessed for each category of business. - IG2.12 (SORP 100) In determining the provision for claims handling expenses, unless clear evidence is available to the contrary, it shall be assumed that the activity of the claims handling department will remain at its current level and therefore that the contribution to its costs from future new business will remain at the same level. - IG2.13 (SORP 101) The provision for claims handling expenses shall be included within the provision for claims outstanding but need not be separately disclosed.
-Claims handling expenses incurred shall be included within claims incurred in the technical account for general business.
+- IG2.11 Provision should be made at the reporting date for all claims handling expenses to cover the anticipated future costs of negotiating and settling claims which have been incurred, whether reported or not, up to the reporting date.
+Separate provisions should be assessed for each category of business. - IG2.12 In determining the provision for claims handling expenses, unless clear evidence is available to the contrary, it should be assumed that the activity of the claims handling department will remain at its current level and therefore that the contribution to its costs from future new business will remain at the same level. - IG2.13 The provision for claims handling expenses should be included within the provision for claims outstanding but need not be separately disclosed.
+Claims handling expenses incurred should be included within claims incurred in the technical account for general business.